 The dosage for Denik cleanserherbal mixture was chosen using its prescription label.
-The drugs were administered to the rats in the test group orally using an oral cannula with rubber tubing, Animals were randomly assigned to four groups (1-4) of five animals each.
-Group I consisted of the control group; animals who were given 0.3 mL of distilled water orally daily for 3 days.
+The drugs were administered to the rats in the test group orally using an oral cannula with rubber tubing.
+Animals were randomly assigned to four groups (1-4) of five animals each.
+Group I consisted of the control group whereas animals who were given 0.3 mL of distilled water orally daily for 3 days.
 The group II animals received paracetamol orally at a dosage of 100 mg/kg daily for 3 days.
 Group III animals received Denik cleanser orally at a dosage of 2 mL/kg daily for 3days.
 Group IV animals received both paracetamol Denik cleanser orally at a dosage of 100 mg/kg and 2 mL/kg respectively concurrently daily for 3 days.
 Animals were then fasted overnight on the third day of treatment and sacrificed under ether anesthesia on the fourth day.
 With this experimental setup, we sought to mimic conventional usage of Denik cleanser followed by ingestion of paracetamol, a likely scenario given the popularity of both compounds.

 Blood sampling and biochemical analysis